-- The different processes of the global water cycle.
+- Understand the different processes at play in the global water cycle.

-- The flows of water and sand in different riverine, coastal and ocean systems.
+- Identify and describe the flows of water and sand in different riverine, coastal and ocean systems.

-- How to identify mechanisms of climate change and explain the interplay of climate change, sea level, clouds, rainfall and future weather.
+- Identify mechanisms of climate change and explain the interplay between climate change, sea level, clouds, rainfall and future weather.

-- Why, when and which engineering interventions are needed in rivers, coasts and urban environments.
+- Explain why, when and which engineering interventions are needed in rivers, coastal and urban environments.

-- Why water for food and water for cities are the main challenges in water management and what the possibilities and limitations of reservoirs and groundwater are to improve water availability.
+- Explain why water for food and water for cities are the main challenges in water management and propose solutions.

 This is a Massive Open Online Course (MOOC) that runs on edX.

 Secondary school (high school) algebra; basic mathematics concepts.